-- 114. As a result of the defendants' wrongdoing, the class members suffered damages including, but not limited to: - a) damages to credit reputation; - b) mental distress that is serious and prolonged; - c) fear, apprehension, anxiety, risk, anger, anguish and humiliation in relation to the unauthorized or unknown future use of their personal information; - d) costs incurred in preventing or rectifying identity theft or fraud; - e) out-of-pocket expenses; - f) wasted time, inconvenience, frustration and anxiety associated with taking precautionary steps to reduce the likelihood of identity theft, fraud or improper use of credit information; - g) time lost from employment engaging in precautionary communications with third parties such as credit card companies, credit agencies, banked and other parties and to inform said third parties of the potential that the class members'

-personal information may be misappropriated and to resolve any delays thereby caused;
+123. As a result of the defendants' wrongdoing, the class members suffered damages including, but not limited to:

+- a) Damages to credit reputation; - b) Mental distress that is serious and prolonged; - c) Fear, apprehension, anxiety, risk, anger, anguish and humiliation in relation to the unauthorized or unknown future use of their personal information; - d) Costs incurred in preventing or rectifying theft or fraud; - e) Out-of-pocket expenses; - f) Wasted time, inconvenience, frustration and anxiety associated with taking precautionary steps to reduce the likelihood of identity theft, fraud or improper use of credit information; - g) Time lost from employment engaging in precautionary communications with third parties such as credit card companies, credit agencies, banked and other parties and to inform said third parties of the potential that the class members' personal information may be misappropriated and to resolve any delays thereby caused; - h) Nominal damages for breach of contract; - i) Disgorgement of profits for breach of contract and breach of confidence; and - j) Costs of purchasing credit monitoring and identity theft insurance.

-- h) nominal damages for breach of contract; and - i) Costs of purchasing credit monitoring and identity theft insurance. - 115.
-Class members had their sensitive personal information stolen which constitutes an injury to their person and property damage. - 116.
-In addition, class members have suffered or will likely suffer further damages from identity theft and/or fraud in the event that the personal information was, and remains, publicly available on the internet and may be downloaded and used for criminal purposes.
+124. Class members had their sensitive personal information stolen which constitutes an injury to their person and property damage.

+125. In addition, class members have suffered or will likely suffer further damages from identity theft and/or fraud in the event that the personal information was, and remains, publicly available on the internet and may be downloaded and used for criminal purposes.
 It is likely or, alternatively, there is a real and substantial risk and danger that in the future the personal information will continue to be available for sale on the internet and be used for criminal purposes such as to create fictitious bank accounts, obtain loans, secure credit cards or to engage in other forms of identity theft and/or fraud, thereby causing the class members to suffer damages.

-Intrusion/Statutory Privacy Torts /Breach of Confidence Damages
+Intrusion/Statutory Privacy Torts/Breach of Confidence

-117. Class members claim damages for the violation of their informational privacy, suffering, distress, humiliation, anguish, reduced trust, feelings of lost privacy, ongoing increased levels of stress that they experienced from the intrusion, breaches of the statutory privacy acts and pecuniary damages.
-118. Class members sustained a detriment as a result of the non-permitted use of their personal information and breach of their informational privacy caused by the vendor defendants' non-permitted acts, including emotional distress, anguish, humiliation and/or pecuniary damages.
+126. Class members claim damages for the violation of their informational privacy, suffering, distress, humiliation, anguish, reduced trust, feelings of lost privacy, ongoing increased levels of stress that they experienced from the intrusion, breaches of the statutory privacy acts and pecuniary damages.

+127. Class members sustained a detriment as a result of the non-permitted use of their personal information and breach of their informational privacy caused by the vendor defendants' non-permitted acts, including emotional distress, anguish, humiliation and/or pecuniary damages.